 Have you ever had the moment of buying a new phone, but no numbers to put in?

-A friend of mine referred me to a room there, which was actually the turning point to my decision.
-Since I had a room, I worked on a journalism visa and bought a flight ticket for June 2007.
+A friend of mine told me about a room there, which was the turning point in my decision.
+Since I had a room, I worked on a journalist visa and bought a plane ticket for June 2007.

-Harlem was charming but I had to get used to it at the same time.
-Around my area I would mostly meet people from South Africa.
-Once a Year they would dress up, wear their traditional clothe and celebrate the African Parade throughout the Upper West Side.
+Harlem was charming, but at the same time I had to get used to it.
+In my neighbourhood, I mostly met people from South Africa.
+Once a year they would dress up, wear their traditional clothes and celebrate the African Parade through the Upper West Side.

-So getting into business I only had two contacts in my pocket who would hopefully get me somewhere.
-One of them was Akos, a Beauty, [&] Hair Photographer.
-He wasn’t working that much at the time and couldn’t help me with any Assisting job, but what he could do, was giving me two go to addresses to start with.
+So when I went into business, I only had two contacts in my pocket that I hoped would get me somewhere.
+One was Akos, a beauty, [&] hair photographer.
+He wasn't working that much at the time and couldn't help me with an assistant job, but what he could do was give me two addresses to start with.

 Pier95 - and Milk Studios.
 Go there and start working.

-I walked into Pier 95 Studios that same day to apply for an internship.
-They didn’t really had much time, so I took my stuff and walked over to Milk.
-Before I fully understood what was going on, they took my Polaroid, I filled out a form and had to be there the next day 4PM to start the Nightshift.
+I went to Pier 95 Studios the same day to apply for an internship.
+They didn't really have much time, so I took my stuff and went over to Milk.
+Before I fully understood what was going on, they took my Polaroid, I filled out a form and had to be there at 4pm the next day to start the night shift.

 I guess that’s how everything started.

 How I met Marylene Mey, who became my dearest friend and partner in crime.
-You will her from her a lot more.
+You will hear a lot more from her.

-Not to forget Andy Boyle, my favourite person from Australia with an addiction for concerts and music who was able to photograph his favourite bands live with so much passion, I was often amazed by.
+Not forgetting Andy Boyle, my favourite Australian with a passion for concerts and music, who photographed his favourite bands live with a passion that often amazed me.

-And of course Nico, he wasn't working at Milk actually, but he got me on board with Christopher Micaud, a photographer I probably learned the most of light wise.
+And of course Nico, who didn't actually work for Milk, but who brought me into contact with Christopher Micaud, a photographer who probably taught me the most about lighting.
 I couldn't stand him when we first met.
-All this young, superficially crap he would talk, but he turned into one of my best friends and feeling home buddy.
+All this young, superficial crap he was talking about, but he turned out to be one of my best friends and homeys.

-We all started at the same time at Milk.
-We all started the same journey and took different turns on our ways.
+We all started at Milk at the same time.
+We all started on the same journey and took different turns along the way.